plenigo/plenigo.github.io/pages/sdks/javascript/includes/js_v3.md

 new plenigo.SSO(config).register();
 ```

-### Starting Registration without using plenigo token process
+### Starting Registration without using Frisbii Media token process
-You may wonder about the token process: If you register as a new user, you have to validate email address with a token plenigo sends to the new registered email.
+You may wonder about the token process: If you register as a new user, you have to validate email address with a token Frisbii Media sends to the new registered email.
 If you want to implement a different process, you can use your own implementation.
 Simply add a verification url to the process.
-You will find this url in the email templates in plenigo backend to be able to start your very own process right here.
+You will find this url in the email templates in Frisbii Media backend to be able to start your very own process right here.
-plenigo SSO starts in an iframe and needs some Javscript to start:
+Frisbii Media SSO starts in an iframe and needs some Javascript to start:
 ```javascript
 // Checkout finishes with a javascript-Event one have to listen to document.addEventListener("plenigo.LoginSuccess", function(e) {